solitontech/software-practices-metrics-tool/server/README.md

 9. Ensure to copy and save the token value as **it won't be recoverable if lost.**

-## Using squads in server-config.json file
+## Using Squads in server-config.json File

 1. Please refer [Steps to get developer uuid](#steps-to-get-developer-uuid) &
  [Steps to get reviewer uuid](#steps-to-get-reviewer-uuid)